 Gene therapy remains a novel technology.
 Public perception may be influenced by claims that gene therapy is unsafe, and gene therapy may not gain the acceptance of the public or the medical community.
 In particular, our success will depend upon physicians specializing in the treatment of those diseases that our product candidates target and prescribing treatments that involve the use of our product candidates in lieu of, or in addition to, existing treatments they are already familiar with and for which greater clinical data may be available.
 More restrictive government regulations or negative public opinion would have a negative effect on our business or financial condition and may delay or impair the development and commercialization of our product candidates or demand for any products we may develop.
 Our product candidates, including our products that utilize viral delivery systems, could produce adverse events.
-Adverse events in our clinical trials or following approval of any of our product candidates, even if not ultimately attributable to our product candidates, stricter labeling requirements for those product candidates that are approved and a decrease in demand for any such product candidates.
+Adverse events in our clinical trials or following approval of any of our product candidates, even if not ultimately attributable to our product candidates, could result in increased governmental regulation, unfavorable public perception, potential regulatory delays in the testing or approval of our product candidates that are approved and a decrease in demand for any such product candidates.